aleph-im/aleph-whitepaper/chapters/02-existing.md

 - Paid transactions by the user (meaning a dApp user should buy some underlying network asset to use the Dapp)
 - Reliance on inclusion in a block (dependant on block time of the relevant blockchain, making dApps slow)
+- On-chain storage is very expensive, making it unsuitable for medias or big documents.

 There is a lot of existing blockchain platforms currently active [see @coinmarketcap].

+\clearpage

 ## DHT storages like IPFS